Courses of Study

 ML 591 Directed Study in ML.

 MM 529 Leading God’s People in Worship.
 This course is of leadership in Christian worship.
 Leading the congregation in worship has been a crucial task for Christian ministers, pastors, and missionaries in relation to shaping people’s life as well as practices of worship.
 This course will provide the participants with theologically sound and culturally relevant approaches to leading Christian worship both in local churches and mission fields.
+Taught only in Korean.

 MM 566 Self Care and Spiritual Formation for Missionaries and NGO Cross-Cultural Workers.
 This course examines the theological foundations of a missionary lifestyle and the role spiritual formation plays in maintaining well-being.
 The missionary life involves above-average levels of stress, loss, and possibly trauma.
 Students will learn the effects of these and how to respond in ways that promote well-being.
 Strategies and skills for building community and addressing personal and group conflicts will be examined.
 The course will also enable students to create and maintain a self-care plan as a tool to embrace ministry with resilience.

 MM 568 Self-Care in Mission.
 This course will address personal, familial, cultural, social, and organizational issues of self and mutual care, such as: stress and burnout; safety and trauma; singleness, marriage, and family; sexuality and sexual impurity; team relationships.
 Cross-cultural perspectives on these issues are included in reading and lecture.
 Psychological, theological, and missiological literature provides the foundation for understanding the needs and interventions.
 The course will provide students with resources to implement appropriate self-care and organizational member care in a variety of mission communities.